typelevel/Laika/docs/src/04-customizing-laika/03-creating-templates.md

 where `<name>` is anything other than `default` and `<suffix>` is the same matching suffix as for default templates.

+### Overriding Template Fragments in the Helium Theme

+The sections above dealt with the core feature set of replacing the entire template, either globally or for an individual page.
+When using the Helium theme there is an alternative option of just replacing a specific fragment of the main template, e.g. only the part that defines the left navigation pane.

+More fine-grained template replacements avoid the problems arising from replacing a template in its entirety: when the library enhances or fixes an aspect of the built-in template, these changes would need to be carefully merged back into your local copy of the template, or you'd miss out on all future enhancements.

+For details about replacing Helium template fragments see [Customizing Template Fragments].

 Template Syntax
 ---------------